Emil Artin: University education

-Now that it was time to move on to university studies, Artin was no doubt content but to leave Reichenberg, for relations with his stepfather were clouded.
-According to him, Hübner reproached him “day and night” with being a financial burden, and even when Artin became a university lecturer and then a professor, Hübner deprecated his academic career as self-indulgent and belittled its paltry emolument.
+Now that it was time to move on to university studies, Artin was no doubt content to leave Reichenberg, for relations with his stepfather were clouded.
+According to him, Hübner reproached him "day and night" with being a financial burden, and even when Artin became a university lecturer and then a professor, Hübner deprecated his academic career as self-indulgent and belittled its paltry emolument.

-In October, 1916, Artin matriculated at the University of Vienna, having focused by now on mathematics.
+In October 1916, Artin matriculated at the University of Vienna, having focused by now on mathematics.
 He studied there with Philipp Furtwängler, and also took courses in astrophysics and Latin.

-Studies at Vienna were interrupted when Artin was drafted in June, 1918 into the Austrian army (his Army photo ID is dated July 1, 1918).
+Studies at Vienna were interrupted when Artin was drafted in June 1918 into the Austrian army (his Army photo ID is dated July 1, 1918).
 Assigned to the K.u.
 K. 44th Infantry Regiment, he was stationed northwest of Venice at Primolano, on the Italian front in the foothills of the Dolomites.
 To his great relief, Artin managed to avoid combat by volunteering for service as a translator—his ignorance of Italian notwithstanding.
 He did know French, of course, and some Latin, was generally a quick study, and was motivated by a highly rational fear in a theater of that war that had often proven a meat-grinder.
 In his scramble to learn at least some Italian, Artin had recourse to an encyclopedia, which he once consulted for help in dealing with the cockroaches that infested the Austrian barracks.
-At some length, the article described a variety of technical methods, concluding finally with—Artin laughingly recalled in later years—“la caccia diretta" ("the direct hunt").
-Indeed, “la caccia diretta” was the straightforward method he and his fellow infantrymen adopted.
+At some length, the article described a variety of technical methods, concluding finally with—Artin laughingly recalled in later years—"la caccia diretta" ("the direct hunt").
+Indeed, "la caccia diretta" was the straightforward method he and his fellow infantrymen adopted.

 Artin survived both war and vermin on the Italian front, and returned late in 1918 to the University of Vienna, where he remained through Easter of the following year.